Buffalo supermarket gunman charged with federal hate crimes

 “The Justice Department agrees with the president that 18-year-olds should not be able to purchase a gun like this,” Garland said.

-It wasn’t immediately clear when Gendron would appear in court on the federal charges.
+Gendron was scheduled to appear in court Thursday morning on the federal charges.

 “This process may not be as fast as some would hope, but it will be thorough, it will be fair, it will be comprehensive and it will reflect what is best about our community and about democracy,” said U.S. Attorney Trini Ross, a Buffalo native.